Lucasus/TrendsTracker/README.md

-Sample CRUD App
+TrendsTracker - sample CRUD app
 =============

+Now:
+This is Simple CRUD app for now.
+It manages list of keywords.

 In the future:
 Online tool for tracking and analyzing technology trends.
 This project helps me to learn new technologies.

-Now:
-Simple CRUD for now - managing keywords to track.

 #### Tools, technologies: ####

 Server side:
-  * ASP.NET MVC + Web API,
+  * ASP.NET MVC + Web API 2,
   * MS SQL Server,
-  * Entity Framework.
+  * Entity Framework 6.

 Client side:
   * AngularJS.